 Most of the eCommerce stores need a good search.
-And if you have been using Magento for a while, you know how challenging it might be to have a good search without investing additional budget to the 3rd party service providers.
+If you’ve been using Magento for a while, you know how challenging it can be to achieve a good search function without investing an additional budget in third-party service providers.
 Historically, the search was not the strongest part of the Magento platform.
 With Magento 1, we had it with a very simple algorithm that didn’t provide good results most of the time.
 With Magento 2, there’s a new search engine option based on ElasticSearch.
 The last one is much better in terms of search results relevancy and additional features such as synonyms etc. However, without additional tweaks and modifications, it’s still not the best option.

 As it was said, the module installation process is the same as for the other modules.
-The only difference, you will need to generate an API key from your Magento account.
-Your Adobe Commerce installation will use this key for communication with another Adobe services.
-Once the module is installed and configured, you may need to wait for some time to have all the data indexed.
+The only difference is that you will need to generate an API key from your Magento account.
+Your Adobe Commerce installation will use this key to communicate with other Adobe services.
+After the module is installed and configured, you may need to wait some time for all the data to be indexed.
 Since the product is still in beta, there’s no easy way to see how many of your products are processed.
 Anyway, if you experience issues with the search and no errors are thrown at your face – try to give it some time.

-Once you are there, you will find the screen that allows you to configure facets, synonyms, rules, or perform API requests to the search engine.
+Once there, you will find a screen that allows you to configure facets, synonyms, rules, or perform API requests to the search engine.

 Facets are attributes that will be visible in your filters (layered navigation) on a product listing page.
 You may add some dropdown attributes in a standard way from Admin -> Attributes -> Product, and you will see the newly added attributes in the Faceting section of the Live Search configuration.
 Once again, you may need some time to have the newly added attributes populated in the search configuration.
 For now, the configuration itself for facets is pretty simple.
 You may configure sort order, sort type, or pin some attributes to have them always on the top of the filter panel.